MateuszIdec/SprockellCompiler/README.md

 This software allows to compile custom programming language into machine code for the virtual CPU called Sprockell.

 ## Prerequisites

 Make sure you have installed:

-- Maven.
-Version 3.8 or later.
+- Maven 3.8 or later.
-- A Java 11 or later.
+- Java 11 or later.

 ## Compiling